Chicago Hit-and-Run Defense Attorney

 To convict you of leaving the scene of the accident, prosecutors must be able to establish that you are guilty of each element of the crime.
 They must prove that:

 - You drove the vehicle that was involved in an accident

 - The accident caused another individual to suffer property damage, injury, or death

 - You drove away from the accident scene without exchanging information with the other parties involved, checking to see if anyone needed medical attention or waiting for police to arrive.

 Contact a Chicago Leaving the Scene of an Accident Lawyer

 Under Illinois law, hit-and-run accidents must be reported.
 If you have been charged with leaving the scene of an accident without reporting it to the authorities, you may be facing jail or prison time, costly fines, and license revocation.

 Being arrested and charged with any crime can be extremely stressful and confusing.
-To help deal with the stress you may be experiencing, an experienced Chicago defense lawyer at Mitchell S. Sexner & Associates LLC can give you the information you need regarding your charges.
+To help deal with the stress you may be experiencing, an experienced Chicago traffic violation defense lawyers at Mitchell S. Sexner & Associates LLC can give you the information you need regarding your charges.

 Mitchell S. Sexner & Associates LLC will fight to protect your rights and your freedom.
 If you or someone you know has been charged with leaving the scene of an accident in Illinois, contact us today at (312) 644-0444 to schedule a 100% confidential consultation with us today.